-MS2.1 Personnel - The minimum personnel at USMS sanctioned or recognized Masters swimming meets shall include the following: one referee, one starter, two stroke and turn judges, two timers per lane (if automatic timing is not being used).
+- MS2.1 Personnel-The minimum personnel at USMS sanctioned or recognized Masters swimming meets shall include the following: one referee, one starter, two stroke and turn judges, two timers per lane (if automatic timing is not being used).
 The referee and starter may double as stroke and turn judges, but the referee and starter shall not be the same person.
 The referee shall be certified as a referee by a USMS-approved certifying body.
 A referee who is certified as a stroke and turn judge or starter by a USMS-approved certifying body shall receive training in the duties of a referee.
 Starters and stroke and turn judges who are uncertified shall receive training in the duties of their positions.
-Note: USMS does not use place judges.
-[USMS 103.2 and 103.3; USA-S 102.10.3 and 102.10.2]

-MS2.2 Personnel at national championship meets - The meet host shall appoint a meet referee and an administrative referee subject to qualification standards established by the USMS Officials Committee.
-[USMS 104.5.10B; USA-S 102.10.5]

-- MS2.3 Warm-up-If there is no other warm-up/warm-down area available in pools of five lanes or more, one lane shall be set aside for warm-up/warm-down during the conduct of the meet.
+Note: USMS does not use place judges and has a meet committee rather than a meet jury.
+[USMS 103.2, 103.3, 102.14.2, and 103.5; USA-S 102.10.3, 102.10.2, 102.23.3, and 102.10.4] - MS2.2 Personnel at national championship meets-The meet host shall appoint a meet referee and an administrative official subject to qualification standards established by the USMS Officials Committee.
+[USMS 104.5.10B; USA-S 102.10.5] - MS2.3 Warm-up-If there is no other warm-up/warm-down area available in pools of five lanes or more, one lane shall be set aside for warm-up/warm-down during the conduct of the meet.
 In pools of four or fewer lanes, swimmers shall be allowed to swim to the other end of the pool at the end of each heat and a warm-up/warm-down period must be offered at least once during each half hour of competition.
-[USMS 102.4.1; USA-S none] - MS2.4 Relays- First and last names of eligible swimmers, their ages and order of swimming shall be submitted to the clerk of course or to the head lane timer.
+[USMS 102.4.1; USA-S none] - MS2.4 Relays-First and last names of eligible swimmers, their ages, and order of swimming shall be submitted to the clerk of course or to the head lane timer.
 [USMS 102.9.5; USA-S 102.3.7] - MS2.5 Timed finals-All Masters events held in meters pools (short course or long course) are conducted on a timed-final basis.
 Short course yards meets, except for national championships, MAY be conducted on a basis other than timed finals (e.g., trials/finals basis).
 If trials/finals are offered, competitors are limited to three individual events per day.
 [USMS 102.10.1A and 102.6; USA-S 102.2]